zoerechav/Coral_Skeleton_Edge/README.md

 Linux: Ubuntu 20.04 or later, or other equivalent, supported distributions (CentOS/RHEL 8, Fedora 36, etc.)

 # Installation
 MATLAB and Python are used independently in this work.
 MATLAB is used to extract precursor proportions from data processed using Igor.
-Python is used to calculate the mean distribution of data, perform fits, calculate the 1/e length, and plot results.
+Python is used to calculate the mean distribution of data, perform fits, calculate 1/e lengths, and plot results.
 ## MATLAB
 ## Python